THE GIN OF LIVIGNO

 The first two hundred bottles of "Contrabbando, il gin bandito"will be numbered, for the joy of passionate collectors.
 Clear reference to the most ancient Livigno, a glass of this gin tells the story of the incredible stories of the mountain smugglers, men who faced a treacherous journey to transport sugar, coffee and bottles of alcohol in large sacks of rough canvas, crossing the wilderness of the steepest ridges in the night, with tenacity, cunning and spirit of adaptation.

-THE ART OF SMUGGLING
+THE ART OF THE GIN

 The memory of this rugged and wild territory tells the legendary stories of smuggling: stories and adventures of hard men who, with their backs bent under the weight of sacks, defied the law and hostile nature.
 Risk was their most faithful companion.
 They would stuff their goods into rough sacks, put on their heavy boots and set off.
 So as not to be discovered by the guards, they walked silently on moonless nights, along secret paths, hidden among the needles of the dwarf pines and the juniper bushes that stain the pastures.